davidsbatista/NER-English-Gigaword-LDC/README.md

 - Run the [parse-gigaword-sgml.py](parse-gigaword-sgml.py) to transform a document from the Gigaword-LDC collection into plain text
 - Download [StanfordNER](http://nlp.stanford.edu/software/CRF-NER.shtml)
 - Run it on server mode as show in [start-server.sh](start-server.sh)
-- Use the [ner-tag.py](ner-tag.py) to add named-entities tags (i.e., ORG, LOC, PER) the transformed document
+- Use the [ner-tag.py](ner-tag.py) to add named-entities tags (i.e., ORG, LOC, PER) the transformed plain text document